-Bidding on a number of construction projects at once can stretch your construction surety bond lines to the limit.
-This can stop you from bidding or performing on any further projects until you increase them.
+Bidding on a number of construction projects at once can stretch your surety bond line to the max.
+When a contractor runs up against their bond limit, it can stop them from bidding or performing on any further projects until they’re increased.

 Table of Contents

 Before we look at how you can improve them, it’s important to understand how bond limits work.
 Also known as a bond line, a bond limit is the size of the bond a surety is willing to provide to a contractor.